Measurement of the Casimir force between superconductors: Methods

 To evaluate the expression of Eq.~\eqref{EqCasimirPressure}, we need the material parameters for aluminium, which are tabulated~\cite{Palik1997}.
 We use $\Omega_\mathrm{p} = 13~\mathrm{eV/\hbar}$, $\gamma_\mathrm{p} = \gamma_0/\mathrm{RRR}$ where $\mathrm{RRR} = 2$ denotes the residual resistance ratio of our thin-film aluminium, and $\gamma_0 = 0.1~\mathrm{eV/\hbar}$ is a phenomenological relaxation rate (dissipation of current).
 Finally, setting $\epsilon_0 =1.03$ as the relative permittivity of aluminium takes into account the core interband transitions~\cite{Palik1997}.

-To compute the Casimir pressure in a finite amount of time, we take the Matsubara frequencies up to $\ell = 200,000$.
+To numerically compute the Casimir pressure in a reasonable amount of time, we take the Matsubara frequencies up to $\ell = 200,000$.
 We determine that this is sufficient by increasing the range of the sum until the final pressure changes by less than $10^{-5}$ of the value for the previous range.
-Conversely, to compute the difference between $\epsilon_\mathrm{Drude}$ and $\epsilon_\mathrm{BCS}$ it is sufficient to take $\ell \lesssim 600$~\cite{Bimonte2019}.
+Conversely, to compute the difference between $\epsilon_\mathrm{Drude}$ and $\epsilon_\mathrm{BCS}$ it is sufficient to take~\cite{Bimonte2019} $\ell \lesssim 600$.
 Nonetheless, we must also integrate over $k_\perp$.
 The integrand of Eq.~\eqref{EqCasimirPressure} is sharply peaked~\cite{Bimonte2010}, and heuristic bounds of $\pm 300\sqrt{\xi_\ell \Delta}$ seem to have sufficiently small error.

-In ~\ref{FigCasimirPressure}, we plot the results of our evaluation of Eq.~\eqref{EqCasimirPressure} for our system.
-While the Casimir pressure scales as $P\propto d^{-4}$ for ideal conductors~\cite{Casimir1948}, for imperfect conductors the scaling exponent is modified.
-Using the material parameters for aluminium, the pressure is best described by a fit $P = \frac{696\pm 4 \cdot 10^5}{d^{3.193 \pm 0.005}}$~\si{\pascal}, with the $95\%$ confidence intervals extracted from the fit to the calculation results.
-We have plotted the line $P\propto d^{-3.193}$ as a black line in \ref{FigCasimirPressure}.
+In Fig.~\ref{FigCasimirPressure}, we plot the results of our evaluation of Eq.~\eqref{EqCasimirPressure} for our system.
+While the Casimir pressure scales as $P\propto d^{-4}$ for ideal conductors~\cite{Casimir1948}, for real conductors the scaling exponent is different.
+Using the material parameters for aluminium, the pressure is best described by a fit $P_\mathrm{c} = - \frac{1275\pm 7 \cdot 10^{-24}}{d^{3.193}}$~\si{\pascal}, with the $95\%$ confidence intervals extracted from the fit to the calculation results.
+We have plotted the dependence $P\propto d^{-3.193}$ as a black line in Fig.~\ref{FigCasimirPressure}.